+A just noticeable difference (JND) estimator was introduced for the purpose of conducting perceptual quality driven adaptive video streaming in \cite{jndestimator}.
+It used support vector regression (SVR) to predict JND scores with six input parameters (QP, bitrate, resolution, PSNR, SSIM and VMAF) obtained by performing curve fitting on a set of pre-encoded points.
 In \cite{opt-based}, the optimal design of encoding profiles for adaptive streaming was formulated as a non-linear constrained optimization problem, and solved using numerical programming techniques.
-A learning based, content aware adaptive bitrate ladder generation scheme was proposed in \cite{spatiotemporal}, which aggregates spatial features derived from the gray level co-occurrence matrix (GLCM) and temporal features that express temporal coherence (TC).
-The GLCM and TC features are used to analyze the spatial and temporal complexities of video chunks, respectively to predict the crossover QP points at which the RQ curves corresponding to different resolutions intersect.
+A learning based, content aware adaptive bitrate ladder generation scheme was proposed in \cite{spatiotemporal}, which aggregated spatial features derived from the gray level co-occurrence matrix (GLCM) and temporal features that expressed temporal coherence (TC).
+The GLCM and TC features were used to analyze the spatial and temporal complexities of video chunks, respectively, to predict the crossover QP points at which the RQ curves corresponding to different resolutions intersected.
 In \cite{proxy} it was shown that the convex hull of a video shot constructed with a faster encoder could be used as an effective proxy for the convex hull of the same shot constructed using a slower encoder having a higher compression efficiency.
 A reinforcement learning based method was used in \cite{deeprl}, which considered content characteristics, network capacity, and cloud storage costs, to estimate a proper encoder setting for each resolution.
 Yet, despite these promising efforts, the area of learning perceptually optimized convex hull to generate adaptive bitrate ladders has not been studied extensively in the open academic literature.